U.S. leisure and hospitality pay surges to a record. Now will workers come? - Up News Info

 But it is unclear if the increases will be sufficient to entice enough workers back to close the employment gap remaining in the sector hit hardest by COVID-19 job losses.

-But it is too soon to know if the boost will be enough to help speed up hiring at a time when many workers are still facing other obstacles, including health concerns and having to care for children and other relatives.
-Some 2.5 million people said they were prevented from looking for work in May because of the pandemic, according to the Labor Department.
+But it is too soon to know whether the boost will be enough to help speed up hiring at a time when many workers are still facing other obstacles, including health concerns and having to care for children and other relatives.

 Article content

-Employment in leisure and hospitality is still in a deep hole when compared to pre-pandemic levels.
+Employment in leisure and hospitality is still in a deep hole when compared with pre-pandemic levels.

-The industry added 292,000 jobs in May, with about two-thirds of that hiring happening in restaurants and bars.
-But overall employment is still down 2.5 million jobs, or 15% from pre-pandemic levels, more than any other industry.
+Some people who previously worked at hotels or restaurants moved on to other types of jobs during the pandemic, such as packaging goods at a warehouse, and it’s too soon to know whether they will switch back as more of the economy reopens, said Zhao.

 Some Republicans and businesses struggling to find workers say generous unemployment benefits are slowing down the labor market recovery by making it easier for workers to stay home.
-Supporters of the benefits say they are helping workers cover the bills while they wait for schools and child care centers to reopen, receive vaccinations and search for jobs that are a good fit.
+Others say the benefits may be helping workers cover the bills while they wait for schools to reopen, receive vaccinations and resolve other obstacles that made it difficult for them to work during the pandemic.

+“People were making decisions based on those other factors, but they had the wherewithal to make those choices because of the extended unemployment benefits,” Cleveland Federal Reserve Bank President Loretta Mester said during an interview with CNBC.